Omaha 11010 Emmet St 402-614-6666

 For a century after its invention, linoleum was the go-to flooring choice for home kitchens, restaurants, stores, and other commercial buildings.
 Its excellent water-resistant and stain-resistant properties make it popular with new building projects.

-Linoleum – Making a Modern Comeback
+Linoleum Floors – Making a Modern Comeback

 Linoleum is warm and comfortable, making it more inviting and cozier than hardwood floors.
 It’s also very affordable and simple to install on any subfloor.